-I have a passion and enthusiasm for innovation that stem from my upbringing.
+I have a passion and enthusiasm for innovation that stems from my upbringing.
 Dinner with scientists from diverse disciplines and discussions about complex scientific topics were a regular part of my life growing up.
 My dad, who is a world-renowned neuroscientist in the field of Alzheimer’s Disease research, taught me to embrace the unknown; as he says, that is where the biggest opportunity for learning resides.
-This notion developed in me a love for scientific endeavors and a deep understanding of the creativity, diligence, and dedication it takes to be a world-class scientist.
+This notion developed in me a love for scientific endeavors and a deep understanding of the creativity, diligence, and dedication it takes to be good at what you do.

 My introduction to intellectual property law came early in my life, after I was awarded the Grand Prize in a high-school photography contest, for an image of a football player.
 At the time I was quite proud of this accomplishment, as the image was published in local newspapers and was to be printed on the cover of a book.

 Then came the lawyers.
-The football player in the image sent the book publisher and me a letter from his legal counsel saying that since the picture was of him, he and I should share the proceeds from the prize.
-The letter also demanded that I assign half the copyright in the image to him and equally share any future proceeds from the image.
-I was fortunate enough to have a family friend who was an intellectual property litigator, and he helped me resolve the matter.
-However, the book was ultimately published with a blank cover.
-The ironically vivid memory of that all-too-blank cover plays a part in what propels me to help the clients I represent today be as proactive as possible in protecting their IP.
+The football player in the image sent the book publisher and I a letter from his legal counsel saying that since the picture was of him, he and I should share the prize proceeds.
+I was fortunate enough to have a neighbor who was an intellectual property litigator.
+He helped me resolve the matter but the book of "award winning photos" was ultimately published with a blank cover.
+The vivid memory of that all-too-blank cover plays a part in what propels me to help the clients I represent today be as proactive as possible in protecting their IP.

 My measured approach to building value has proven quite successful, and I’m proud to have helped numerous clients realize the potential value of their intellectual property assets.
 Throughout my years as an intellectual property attorney, I’ve helped numerous clients sell their companies, attain venture funding, enter into attractive license agreements, and prosecute or defend intellectual property disputes.

-Qualifications: Mr. Cotman holds a Juris Doctorate (J.D.) from the Franklin Pierce Law Center, where he was an editor on the IDEA Journal of Law and Technology, The Intellectual Property Law Review.
+Qualifications: Mr. Cotman holds a Juris Doctorate (J.D.) from the University of New Hampshire's Franklin Pierce Law Center, where he was a law review editor on the IDEA Journal of Law and Technology, The Intellectual Property Law Review.
 He also holds a Bachelor of Science degree from Chapman University’s School of Mathematics and Computer Science as well as a B.S. degree in Business Administration from Chapman University.
-Mr. Cotman is admitted to practice before the Supreme Court of California as well as the U.S. Federal District Courts for the Northern, Central, and Southern Districts of California.
+Mr. Cotman is admitted to practice before the Supreme Court of California, the Court of Appeals for the Federal Circuit as well as the U.S. Federal District Courts for the Northern, Central, and Southern Districts of California.